Riding the Elevator

 The most important book I’ve ever read.
 Period.

-Instead of expounding on how great we are, we should try to get our future clients to open up about themselves.
+Instead of expounding on how great we are, we should try to find out about them.
+We should use our time wisely, trying to find out what it is that would make this business relationship work.
 Make the conversation about them.
-Try to find out who they are, what they do and what they’re looking for in their business relationships.
+Try to find out who they are and what you can help them with.

-If we’re ultimately trying to connect with our clients, doesn’t it make sense that we find something to connect to?
+If we’re ultimately trying to connect with our clients, doesn’t it make sense to look for something to connect to?

-Just as we can’t tie up our boat if we can’t get to the dock, we can’t make a personal (and ultimately, professional) connection with someone if we don’t know whether they’re a good fit for what it is we’re offering.
-Business relationships are built on mutually aligning goals.
-We work best (and longest) with people who share our outlook and values.
+Just as it’s impossible to tie up a boat if we can’t reach the dock, we won’t make a personal (and ultimately, professional) connection with someone if we don’t know whether they need our help.
+The best business relationships are built on mutually aligning goals.
+We work better and longer with people who share our outlook and our values.

-But we’ll never learn what their values are if we never stop talking about ourselves.
+But we’ll never learn that potential client’s values are if we never stop talking about ourselves.

 helping someone become a better small business home inspector